-As shown in Table 3.3-20, maximum health risks in the BAAQMD would be the same under both alternatives, except for slight differences in the San Jose Diridon Station Approach Subsection.
+As shown in Table 3.3-24, maximum health risks in the SFBAAB would be the same under both alternatives, except for slight differences in the San Jose Diridon Station Approach Subsection.
 In this subsection, Alternative A results in slightly greater potential cancer risk than Alternative B. The receptor locations at which the maximum modeled risks occur are different for each alternative.
 Although the total construction emissions of DPM in the San Jose Diridon Station Approach Subsection are greater for Alternative B than for Alternative A, site-specific conditions result in the slightly greater potential cancer risk for Alternative A. These conditions include the individual construction activities near each receptor and different orientation of the alignment relative to local wind directions.
-For the same reasons, the acute Hazard Index (which is derived not from DPM but from the summed concentrations of all modeled TACs) is slightly greater for Alternative B than for Alternative A. While the intensity of health risks would vary by location, neither project alternative would result in increases in cancer risk, health hazards, or PM2.5 concentrations in excess of BAAQMD thresholds.
+For the same reasons, the acute Hazard Index (which is derived not from DPM but from the summed concentrations of all modeled TACs) is slightly greater for Alternative B than for Alternative A.